 General: The demised premises are permitted to be used for executive and general offices (orig. §2).
 Landlord represents that such use does not violate the certificate of occupancy for the demised premises (orig. §17).
 The demised premises may not be used for a banking office open to street traffic or certain other undesirable businesses (orig. §42.01).
 Dwyer Unit: Alliance may, subject to Landlord's consent which may not be unreasonably withheld, install in the demised premises a Dwyer Unit at its sole cost expense provided that: (a) it is used for Alliance's employees and guests; (b) no installation of ventilation equipment is required and no odors emanate from the demised premises from the use thereof; (c) no additional air conditioning service is required thereby; (d) use of the unit is expressly subject to the extra cleaning and water consumption provisions of the lease; and (e) Alliance will engage an extermination service (orig. §49.01; Sup7 §18).
 Dining: Alliance may, subject to Landlord's consent which may not unreasonably be withheld, install a dining room with kitchen for use by Alliance's employees and guests in the demised premises (Sup7 §18), provided that such facilities (a) comply with all applicable laws, (b) are properly ventilated and (c) all wet garbage is bagged and stored so that no odor emanates therefrom (orig. §49.06).
 If Alliance installs such facilities, then (a) Alliance will pay landlord the cost of an extermination service and (b) will have a refrigerated garbage storage room or other means of disposing of garbage therefrom reasonably satisfactory to Landlord (orig.
 32.08 (as modified by Sup9 §6(b)); orig. §49.02), but such refrigerated room will only be required if such wet garbage creates an odor or pest problem (orig. §49.02).
 Alliance may install additional dining facilities on any floor of the demised premises comparable to the dining facility located on the 39 th floor (as it existed as of 8/16/94).
-(Sup9 §25) Corporate Training Facility: Subject to the other terms of the lease and all applicable laws, Alliance may use a portion of the demised premises for a corporate training facility (Sup5 §11(c)). printin the dep owing sentence, the portion of demised premises located on the concourse may be used for storage, mailroom, computer g room, incidental office, dining room or cafeteria purposes and any other legal purpose (Sup15 §23(e)).
-The portion of nised premises located on the concourse and leased pursuant to Sup23, however, may be used only for storage purposes that Alliance may also install electrical switches therein in certain specified locations (Sup23 §4).
+(Sup9 §25) Corporate Training Facility: Subject to the other terms of the lease and all applicable laws, Alliance may use a portion of the demised premises for a corporate training facility (Sup5 §11(c)). llowing sentence, the portion of demised premises located on the concourse may be used for storage, mailroom, computer ng room, incidental office, dining room or cafeteria purposes and any other legal purpose (Sup15 §23(e)).
+The portion of